Ask the Dentist: 3 Types of Invisalign

 So, Dr. Pua, how many types of Invisalign are there?

-Right now, in Singapore, there are five types of Invisalign:
+Right now, in Singapore, there are three types of Invisalign:

 - Invisalign for adults